Small wins buoy Ukraine; West says Russians losing momentum

-KYIV, Ukraine (AP) — Almost three months after Russia shocked the world by invading Ukraine, its military faced a bogged-down war, the prospect of a bigger NATO and an opponent buoyed Sunday by its wins on and off the battlefield.
+KYIV, Ukraine (AP) — Almost three months after Russia shocked the world by invading Ukraine, its military faces a bogged-down war, the prospect of a bigger NATO and an opponent buoyed Sunday by wins on and off the battlefield.

-Finland decided to seek NATO membership as top diplomats from the Western alliance met in Berlin.
-The leaders of the militarily neutral country said the invasion had changed Europe's security landscape, although NATO's chief declared that “Russia’s war in Ukraine is not going as Moscow had planned.”
+Top diplomats from NATO met in Berlin with the alliance's chief and declared that the war "is not going as Moscow had planned.”

-“Ukraine can win this war,” NATO Secretary-General Jens Stoltenberg said, adding that the alliance must continue to give the country military support.
+“Ukraine can win this war,” NATO Secretary-General Jens Stoltenberg said, adding that the alliance must continue to offer military support to Kyiv.
+He spoke by video link to the meeting as he recovers from a COVID-19 infection.

-Sweden's governing party plans to announce its position on applying to join NATO later Sunday.
+On the diplomatic front, both Finland and Sweden took steps bringing them closer to NATO membership despite Russian objections.
+Finland announced Sunday that it was seeking to join NATO, citing how the invasion had changed Europe's security landscape.
+Several hours later, Sweden's governing party endorsed the country's own bid for membership, which could lead to an application in days.

-The two nonaligned Nordic nations becoming part of the alliance would represent an affront to Russian President Vladimir Putin, who has cited NATO’s post-Cold War expansion in Eastern Europe as a threat to Russia.
+If the two nonaligned Nordic nations become part of the alliance, it would represent an affront to Russian President Vladimir Putin, who has cited NATO’s post-Cold War expansion in Eastern Europe as a threat to Russia.
 NATO says it is a purely defensive alliance.

-Ukraine said it held off Russian offensives Sunday in the country's east, and Western military officials said the campaign Moscow launched there after its forces failed to seize Kyiv, Ukraine's capital, had slowed to a snail's pace.
+Ukraine said it held off Russian offensives Sunday in the east, and Western military officials said the campaign Moscow launched there after its forces failed to seize the capital of Kyiv has slowed to a snail's pace.

 Ukraine, meanwhile, celebrated a morale-boosting victory in the Eurovision Song Contest.
 The folk-rap ensemble Kalush Orchestra won the glitzy pan-European competition with its song “Stefania,” which has become a popular anthem among Ukrainians during the war.